 Without undulating, it is EXTREMELY hard to get the breath in in fly.
 It’s very hard on swimmers necks to breath without bringing a part of the spine up as well.
 If you’re skeptical, try it and let me know what you think!

 3.)
-More Efficient Kick
+It Creates a More Efficient Kick

 Essentially without undulating, swimmers entire stroke will fall apart.
 If you don’t undulate, your legs will be more towards the surface during the stroke – which as we’ve discussed in previous posts, if you move air – you don’t go anywhere.
 We want swimmers to move water.
 Both the kick and the pull (without undulation) become significantly inefficient.
 Undulating is the real reason a swimmer can have a smooth Butterfly stroke.